-"Subordinate Certificates" means, in the case of the class A and X certificates, the class B and C certificates; and in the case of the class B certificates, the class C certificates.
-The class B and C certificates are not being offered hereby and will not have the benefit of the Freddie Mac Guarantee.
+"Subordinate Certificates" means the class B, C, D and X3 certificates.
+The class B, C and D certificates are not being offered hereby and will not have the benefit of the Freddie Mac Guarantee.

 "Sub-Servicing Agreement" means each sub-servicing agreement between the master servicer and the related sub-servicer relating to servicing and administration of underlying mortgage loans by such sub-servicer as provided in the Pooling and Servicing Agreement.